 - 2GB Disk Space (varies)

 SparkyLinux is fully customizable lightweight and fast Linux distro that can run 256 RAM.
 It is based on Debian that ensures its stability and built around the Openbox window manager.
-The specialty of this Sparky Linux distro is it offers a 3 Special Editions — GameOver, Multimedia & Rescue to fulfill different users demands and furthermore support about 20 desktop environment and window managers.
+The speciality of this Sparky Linux distro is it offers a 3 Special Editions — GameOver, Multimedia & Rescue to fulfil different users demands and furthermore support about 20 desktop environment and window managers.
 It comes with LDXE or LXQt desktop environment and contains all the software a home user wants out of the box.

 Some of its features are supports most wireless and mobile network cards, multiple codecs and plugins, own repository, the stability of Debian, CLI Edition (no X) for building customized desktop, 20 desktops and more.
 This Lightweight Linux distro is meant for Linux professional but Linux beginners can also use it if have some knowledge of Linux.